mstruk/eventjuggler/README.md

 There's some sample data available in sample-data.
 This contains the events data in json format and associated images.

-To use the sample data start the JBoss EAP with '-Dej.image.dir=<LOCATION OF SAMPLE DATA>/images'.
-For example if you have cloned eventjuggler to '~/dev/eventjuggler' start JBoss EAP with:
+To use the sample data start the JBoss EAP with '-Dej.image.dir=<LOCATION OF SAMPLE DATA IMAGES>'.
+For example if you have cloned eventjuggler to '/home/user/dev/eventjuggler' start JBoss EAP with:

-    bin/standalone.sh -Dej.image.dir=~/dev/eventjuggler/sample-data/images
+    bin/standalone.sh -Dej.image.dir=$(echo ~/dev/eventjuggler/sample-data/images)

 Then import the events data with: